 Advancing Gender Equality in Media Industries

-The Advancing Gender Equality in Media Industries (AGEMI) project is a set of tools aimed at media organisations, journalists, teachers and students that wish to combat gender stereotypes and promote an equal, diverse and inclusive media sector.
+AGEMI, the Advancing Gender Equality in Media Industries, project is a set of tools aimed at media organisations, journalists, teachers and students that wish to combat gender stereotypes and promote an equal, diverse and inclusive media sector.
 The AGEMI knowledge platform offers a Resources Bank, providing and sharing good practices in the field; and Learning Resources on different aspects of the gender-media relationship, etc. Among the project partners is the University of Gothenburg.

 The Afrobarometer is an independent, nonpartisan research project that measures the social, political, and economic atmosphere in Africa.
 The project also asks questions on news consumtion, use of ICT and access to radio and television.
 Afrobarometer surveys are conducted in in more than a dozen African countries and are repeated on a regular cycle.
 Free access to online data analysis.